offalynne/Input/docs/latest/Platform-Quirks.md

 ### Android

 - Android keyboard input is problematic and so set to off by default.
 The most significant issue is keys regularly and irreparably sticking when modified using Shift keys.
-You can turn keyboard input on by [setting `INPUT_ANDROID_KEYBOARD_ALLOWED` to `true`](Functions-(System)#__input_config).
+You can turn keyboard input on by [setting `INPUT_ANDROID_KEYBOARD_ALLOWED` to `true`](Configuration).
 If using this feature, it is not recommended to use bindings besides Arrow keys, Enter, Space, and Backspace.

 - [Controller mapping](Controller-Mapping) faces some limitations imposed by the implementation of SDL2's gamepad mapping.
 Specifically, the runtime is using an old version of the identifying string used to differentiate controllers, resulting in the feature being marginally limited on the platform.